dbos-inc/dbos-docs/docs/python/reference/cli.md

 **Parameters:**
 - `<application-name>`: The name of your application.
 If not specified, will be prompted for.
 - `--template, -t <str>`: Specify a template to use.
-Currently, we support only the basic "hello" template, which is used by default.
+Currently, we have a single "hello" template, which is used by default.
 - `--config, -c`: If this flag is passed in, only the `dbos-config.yaml` file is added from the template.
 Useful to add DBOS to an existing project.